Glossary of Publishing Terms

 E-books are meant for reading on computers and other electronic devices.
 They come in many formats: PDF, epub, mobi and others.

-1. Traditional publishers acquire e-book rights with other subsidiary rights when the agreement is signed, but authors will be paid a predetermined percentage as royalty.
+1. Traditional publishers acquire e-book rights with other subsidiary rights when the agreement is signed, but authors will be paid a predetermined percentage as a royalty.
 E-book sales for them would be good since they publish thousands of books and represent many A-list authors.

 FACE TIME